severinsimmler/capacitor-speech-recognition/README.md

 Sometimes the device does not start listening even though the click counter is incremented (i.e. I assume the click event has been triggered).
 This is reproducible with both my actual app and this minimal example.
 It never happens when clicking "start" for the first time.
 I have the feeling it mostly happens every second time.

+Note that `SpeechRecognition.isListening()` returns true although the device is _not_ listening.
+Neither text is transcribed nor the microphone icon top right indicates that it's currently used.

 ### Steps to reproduce